Transjakarta Corridor 12: History

-Corridor 12 was inaugurated on February 14, 2013, by the Governor of Jakarta at the time, Joko Widodo with 36 new buses at the first day of the operational.
+Corridor 12 was inaugurated on February 14, 2013 by then Governor of Jakarta Joko Widodo at the Museum Fatahillah (now Museum Sejarah Jakarta) BRT station, with 36 new buses at the first day of the operational.
+Originally, this corridor used articulated buses, but because the route is very winding, especially in Kota Tua where the streets are narrow, it was quite difficult to navigate there, so the buses were changed to non-articulated buses.

 In July 2015, this corridor was shortened, only limited from Penjaringan to Tanjung Priok, at that time the Pluit BRT station had not served Corridor 12.
 Then in August 2019, this corridor route was shortened again, so it only served the Penjaringan–Sunter Kelapa Gading route, since Pluit–Penjaringan segment was already served by Corridor 9 while Sunter Kelapa Gading–Tanjung Priok segment was already served by Corridor 10.
 As of December 18, 2021, Corridor 12 has returned to its original route, Pluit–Tanjung Priok.
 For now, the Penjaringan–Sunter Kelapa Gading route is only used as the axis route.
 However, most buses, to this day, still only serve this axis route with very few buses serving the full route.

 On September 12, 2022, corridor 12 began to operate 24 hours a day, with its nighttime counterpart from 22:00-05:00 is branded as AMARI (Angkutan Malam Hari, lit.
 'Night Transport').
 However, unlike other main corridors (except Corridor 13), Corridor 12's AMARI service remains only serving Penjaringan–Sunter Kelapa Gading route with some buses terminating at Sunter Boulevard Barat (listed as Penjaringan–Sunter Boulevard Barat), leaving the two segments cut solely served by Corridors 9 and 10 respectively.

 On May 8, 2023, the Pluit–Kota express service on Corridor 12 was launched along with two other express services on Corridor 6 and 9.
 The express route was made to shorten passenger's travel time during peak hours.
 The express service operates from 06:00 to 09:00 and it only took around 35 minutes from Pluit to Kota BRT station.